 Children’s Product Certificate (CPC)

-Importers of children’s jewelry products must certify, in a written Children’s Product Certificate (CPC) based on test results from a CPSC-accepted lab-testing company, that their children’s jewelry complies with applicable children’s product safety rules.
-The importer is responsible for drafting and issuing the CPC, based upon the test results of a CPSC accepted third-party testing company.
+Importers and manufacturers of children’s jewelry products must certify, in a written Children’s Product Certificate (CPC) based on test results from a CPSC-accepted lab-testing company, that their children’s jewelry complies with applicable children’s product safety rules.
+The importers and manufacturers are responsible for drafting and issuing the CPC.

 1. Product name and description